How long do you spend in the kitchen each day preparing food AND cleaning up after meals?

 Plan larger or more complicated meals on those more “open” days too – and then determine if you might have leftovers for one of your busy days!
 I often plan leftovers for a day when my husband is away in the evening, because it’s easier for me and I don’t have to worry about there being quite as much food available.

 For this school year in our family, for example, we’re having a slow cooker meal every Monday because we need to eat by 5p to get to church school by 6:00.
 We need a big meal to share every Tuesday because my in-laws visit.
-And I’m careful to watch for other busy nights (or busy days) that would require a slow cooker meal, and I’m collecting them on Pinterest.
+And I’m careful to watch for other busy nights (or busy days) that would require a slow cooker meal or Instant Pot meal.

 4. The Hail Mary Pass